Percutaneous urinary proceduresPercutaneous nephrostomy; Percutaneous nephrostolithotomy; PCNL; Nephrolithotomy

 Percutaneous nephrostomy and nephrostolithotomy are generally safe.
 Ask your doctor about these possible complications:

-- Pieces of stone are left in your body.
-You may need more treatments.
+- Pieces of stone left in your body (you may need more treatments)

-- Pieces of the stone may block urine flow from your kidney.
-This may cause very bad pain or damage to the kidney.
+- Pieces of the stone blocking urine flow from your kidney, which may cause very bad pain or kidney damage

 Before the Procedure

 Tell your health care provider: